omega-hub/signac/README.md

 --------------------------------------------------------------------------------
 ### Dimension ###
 A dimension represents a column in a source dataset.
+Dimension variables are often passed to shaders to access a particular column of data for a point.

 #### id ####
 > string id